intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 * Sharing information about relevant measurement metrics and data, and identify the need for additional metric or measurements.

-* Discussiong about the need for improvements or associated new functionality.
+* Discussing about the need for improvements or associated new functionality.

 * Sharing information about the societal, business, and regulatory situation, to help identify areas of opportunity.

 * Identifying areas where further technical work would be most impactful.

 * Discussing specific improvement proposals.

+* Discussion of past work in the IETF, IRTF and IAB in this area and the status of such work.

+* Discussion of observed user behaviors as they relate to environmental impacts.

 We expected that the workshop discussions connect analysis of the issues (e.g., scale of energy consumption or carbon footprint) to industry